 Costumes: Celts (and other Europeans) wore masks when they left their homes after dark to avoid being recognized by ghosts who might mistake them for fellow spirits.
 “Guisers” dressed up to impersonate the returning dead, singing and dancing to keep evil spirits away.
-Catholics dressed up as saints, angels and devils during Hallowmas.
+Catholics dressed up as saints, angels, and devils during Hallowmas.

 “Trick or treat”: Prior to the Protestant Reformation, women and girls went “souling,” visiting houses and begging for “soul cakes.”
 Seventeenth-century Irish peasants went door to door asking for donations for a feast to honor St. Columba (whom they believed had replaced the Lord of the Dead).
 Up until the early 1900s, the Irish went about asking for contributions in the name of “Muck Olla,” a legendary, gigantic boar.

 Bonfires: Druids built sacred bonfires to frighten off evil spirits on Oct.
-31, eve of the new year.
+31, the eve of the new year.
 Worshippers used them to burn animal and crop offerings to their sun god; they also rekindled their cooking fires to protect their homes from evil spirits.
 The Scots built bonfires, called Samhnagan, not for Samhain, but for Halloween merry-making and as a defiant welcome to the coming winter.
 The Catholic Church continued with the bonfire tradition on All Souls’ Day, Nov.
 2.

-Fruits, nuts and other goodies: Handing out fruits and nuts may have originated from Pomona Day, named for the Roman goddess of fruits, trees, gardens, harvests and fertility.
+Fruits, nuts, and other goodies: Handing out fruits and nuts may have originated from Pomona Day, named for the Roman goddess of fruits, trees, gardens, harvests, and fertility.
 Later used for divination games.

 Apple-bobbing, apple-ducking: May have come from Pomona Day; the Romans viewed the apple as a sacred symbol of their goddess Pomona.
 Apple-ducking was a divination game used to predict future love and marriage; for example, if a girl peeled an apple in front of a mirror in a room lighted by a candle, an apparition of her future husband would appear behind her in a mirror.
 Also, apple-ducking represented soul symbols (apples) in the Cauldron of Regeneration (the water), similar to the lord of the dead gathering dead souls to regenerate those who had been condemned to inhabit animals for the past year.

-Parades, parties: The Scots, Celts and Welsh built bonfires for parading, dancing and merry-making; the Celts did so, wearing costumes made from animal skins and heads.
+Parades, parties: The Scots, Celts, and Welsh built bonfires for parading, dancing, and merry-making; the Celts did so, wearing costumes made from animal skins and heads.
 The Scots assembled marriage-minded young people for divination games.
 Europeans who migrated to America brought with them “play parties” and public events to celebrate the harvest, as well as telling ghost stories and pulling pranks.

 Jack-o’-lantern: The name may have come from a night watchman.
 In the British Isles, turnips and rutabagas were commonly used; pumpkins are the American tradition.
-In Britain, people hollowed out turnips and placed candles inside them to make food offerings to the dead; later on, they were posted just outside homes to keep away evil spirits.
+In Britain, people hollowed-out turnips and placed candles inside them to make food offerings to the dead; later on, they were posted just outside homes to keep away evil spirits.